astral-sh/ruff/crates/red_knot_test/README.md

 Configurations at multiple level are allowed and merged, with the most-nested (closest to the test) taking precedence.

+### Running just a single test from a suite

+Having each test in a suite always run as a distinct Rust test would require writing our own test runner or code-generating tests in a build script; neither of these is planned.

+We could still allow running just a single test from a suite, for debugging purposes, either via some "focus" syntax that could be easily temporarily added to a test, or via an environment variable.

 ### Configuring search paths and kinds

 The red-knot TOML config format hasn't been designed yet, and we may want to implement support in